Taking care of yourself

 For further information and advice on taking care of yourself see below:

-You will find on this page under ‘documents’ a leaflet that provides information about support for carers in Southwark.
+You can find a leaflet on this page under 'documents' that provides information about support for carers in Southwark.
 You can download and print the leaflet.